 Now that vaccination levels allow, we are trying to enjoy the restored freedoms that they bring to our gathered worship.
 We continue to observe any restrictions that are absolutely necessary, but equally are keen to avoid being restrained unduly by any culture of fear.

 Social distancing restrictions have now been fully lifted.
 While individuals and households may sit wherever they would like, we urge everyone to respect the wishes of others, and only sit close together if both parties are comfortable with that.

 We will not be requiring anyone to wear masks, although, of course, we fully recognise that some people will prefer to continue wearing their face-masks for a while longer.

-Our current plans are to embrace being able to worship together and to sing again!
+We are delighted to be able to sing again!